The Risks of Indoor Tanning

-Before you go to the tanning bed consider what these organizations have to say about their use.
+Before you consider going to the tanning bed consider the organizations who oppose their use.

 - The American Academy of Dermatology (AADA) has released a statement on its position regarding indoor tanning by saying that it “opposes indoor tanning and supports a ban on the production and sale of indoor tanning equipment for nonmedical purposes.”